Due: Tuesday, April 21 at 5:00 pm

 Where are the header files?
 The module header files are stored in

 $CS107E/include.
 Change to that directory and list to see the filenames.
 Usecatto view the contents of a file.
 You can also browse the header files on this website.
-Note you should should never edit/modify these header files, the interface is fixed and is not to be changed.
+Note you should should never edit/modify the cs107e header files, the interface is fixed and is not to be changed.

 You will edit the source files gpio.c timer.c and timer_asm.s to complete the private implementation of the modules.
 You should not export additional public gpio_ or timer_ functions.
 However, you can add your own private helper functions by declaring those functions at the top of the C file with the static keyword to make them private and accessible only to the implementation.